symfony-cmf/symfony-cmf-docs/bundles/routing-extra.rst

 Additionally, this bundle delivers useful router implementations.
 Currently, there is the ``DynamicRouter`` that routes based on a implemented repository that provide Symfony2 Route objects.
-The repository can be implemented using a database, for example with Doctrine `PHPCR ODM`_ or Doctrine ORM.
-The bundle provides a default implementation for Doctrine `PHPCR ODM`_.
+The repository can be implemented using a database, for example with Doctrine `PHPCR-ODM`_ or Doctrine ORM.
+The bundle provides a default implementation for Doctrine `PHPCR-ODM`_.

 The DynamicRouter service is only made available when explicitly enabled in the application configuration.

-Finally this bundles provides route documents for Doctrine `PHPCR ODM`_ and a controller for redirection routes.
+Finally this bundles provides route documents for Doctrine `PHPCR-ODM`_ and a controller for redirection routes.

 .. index:: RoutingExtraBundle